jarihte/stablethread/README.md

 This project demonstrates the usage of:
 * Solana Pay QR Codes using the Solana Pay library
-* Socket.io and Next.js integration with a Helius Webhook
+* Websockets combined with a Helius webhook

 ### Grizzlython
 * Created for the [Solana Grizzython Hackathon](https://solana.com/grizzython)